Introduction

 Couldn’t I Just Print with a Standard Printer?

 Inkjet and laser devices in your home aren’t designed to use foam cups.
-Not only do they come in round shapes, but they start to melt as soon as heat from a laser printer gets to them.
+Not only do they come in round shapes, but they start to melt as soon as the heat from a laser printer gets to them.

 DIY vs. Hiring a Pro: Which Is Right for You?